interswitch-germany-gmbh/rtcp-react-native/README.md

     // @end
     ```

-  Swift - if you migrated your AppDelegate to Swift:
+#### Swift - if you migrated your AppDelegate to Swift:
   - Modify the file `/ios/<yourReactNativeProject>/AppDelegate.swift`

     ```swift
-    // --> add this to the top of the file
+    // --> add this to the top of the file import RTCP
-    @import RTCP
     ```

     ```swift